Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Legend: Bloodline <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/LegendBloodline.png" Align=left width=7% height=7%>

-You gain maximum hit points equal to twice your level.
+You gain maximum hit points equal to your level.

 **Headhunter** Whenever you score a _takedown_, you gain a stack of Bloodline.
 Whenever you have 30 stacks you gain the following benefits:
 - Once a turn when you deal damage to a creature, you heal equal to twice your proficiency bonus